Raimo Heino

 Raimo Heino (September 13, 1932 – November 30, 1995) was a Finnish designer of coins, relief figures and medallions.

 He was the designer of the Finnish 2 euro coin.
 All designs feature the 12 stars of the EU and the year of imprint on the front side and a national design on the other; Heino's work shows cloudberry, the golden berry of northern Finland.
-He was also the designer of the Nevanlinna Prize medal.
+He was also the designer of the Nevanlinna Prize medal, named after the Finnish mathematician Rolf Nevanlinna.
 He made sculpture of steel and stone.